AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/create-spa.md

 ---
-title: How to Create Single Page Applications (SPAs) with AEM
+title: Optional - How to Create Single Page Applications (SPAs) with AEM
-description: In this part of the AEM Headless Developer Journey, you learn how you can create editable SPAs using AEM's SPA Editor framework as well as integrate external SPAs, enabling editing capabilities as required.
+description: In this optional continuation of the AEM Headless Developer Journey, you learn how AEM can combine headless delivery with traditional full-stack CMS features and how you can create editable SPAs using AEM's SPA Editor framework.
 ---

 # How to Create Single Page Applications (SPAs) with AEM {#create-spa}

-In this part of the [AEM Headless Developer Journey,](#overview.md) learn how you can create editable SPAs using AEM's SPA Editor framework as well as integrate external SPAs, enabling editing capabilities as required.
+In this optional continuation of the [AEM Headless Developer Journey,](#overview.md) you learn how AEM can combine headless delivery with traditional full-stack CMS features and how you can create editable SPAs using AEM's SPA Editor framework, as well as integrate external SPAs, enabling editing capabilities as required.

+## The Story So Far {#story-so-far}

+At this point, you should have completed the entire [AEM Headless Developer Journey](overview.md) and understand the basics of headless delivery in AEM including an understanding of:

+* The difference between headless and headful content delivery.
+* AEM's headless features.
+* How to organize and AEM Headless project.
+* How to create headless content in AEM.
+* How to retrieve and update headless content in AEM.
+* How to go live with an AEM Headless project.

+So you have now either gone live with your first AEM Headless project or have all of the knowledge that is needed to do so.
+Congratulations!

+So why are you reading this additional, optional continuation of the journey?
+Likely you recall that in the [Getting Started](getting-started.md#integration-levels) we discussed briefly how AEM not only supports headless delivery and traditional full-stack models, but also can support hybrid models that combine the advantages of both.
+Although not the traditional headless model, such hybrid models can offer unprecedented flexibility to certain projects.

+This article builds on your knowledge of AEM Headless by exploring in-depth how you can create your own single-page applications (SPAs) that are actually editable in AEM.
+In this way you can create content and delivery it headlessly to a SPA, but that SPA remains editable in AEM.

 ## Objective {#objective}

 This document helps you understand how Single Page Applications are developed using the AEM SPA Editor framework.
 After reading this document you should:

-* Understand the basic function of the SPA Editor
+* Understand the basic function of the SPA Editor.
-* Know the requirements for building a fully editable SPA for AEM
+* Know the requirements for building a fully editable SPA for AEM.
-* Understand how external SPAs can be integrated into AEM
+* Understand how external SPAs can be integrated into AEM.
-* Understand how server side rendering should or should not be implemented
+* Understand how server side rendering should or should not be implemented.

 ## Requirements and Prerequisites {#requirements-prerequisites}